MOVIE REVIEW: Lion

 “Lion” tells the story of Saroo, a young boy who begins his life in the squalid rural outskirts of Khandwa in the Madhya Pradesh state of central India.
 At the tender age of five, the innocent and industrious Saroo (newcomer Sunny Pawar) and his pre-teen big brother Guddu (Abhishek Bharate) scrounge for food and resources each day to bring home to their laborer mother (Priyanka Bose) and baby sister.
 One morning, the brothers are separated at a train platform when Saroo falls asleep stashing aboard a passenger train after waiting overnight for his brother to return.

 Locked in the train for several days, the route terminates in the metropolis of Calcutta, roughly 1500 kilometers away from his home.
 Lost, alone, penniless, and illiterate in a huge city, Saroo is forced to fend for himself on the streets and alleys.
 Several months later, he is collected and tagged as a missing person and sent to a group orphanage with hundreds of other unclaimed children.
-His appealing demeanor gets him pulled aside for tutoring and English language instruction in preparation for adoption to John and Sue Brierley (David Wenham and Nicole Kidman) of Tasmania, Australia.
+His appealing demeanor gets him pulled aside for tutoring and English language instruction in preparation for international travel adoption to John and Sue Brierley (David Wenham and Nicole Kidman) of Tasmania, Australia.
 Saroo is soon joined by a new brother, Mantosh, a more mentally troubled adopted boy for the Brierleys.

 Fast-forward 20 years, the grown Saroo (Dev Patel) is a stable and cultured young man beginning college in Melbourne.
 Smitten by his benevolent and dimpled girlfriend Lucy (Rooney Mara), he interrupts his happiness when more and more fractured memories of his pre-adoption youth are triggered.
 Using Google Earth as his means of research to, mile by mile, trace train lines out of Calcutta, Saroo becomes distant and obsessively conducts painstaking research to find his Indian origins, in a film based on a true story.